Manila in the Claws of Light: Production

 The production title was eventually changed from Sa mga Kuko ng Liwanag to Maynila, sa mga Kuko ng Liwanag (lit. translation: Manila in the Claws of Light) to emphasize on the setting of the story.

-An independent production, The Claws of Light was produced with a modest budget.
+An independent production, The Claws of Light was produced with a modest budget for Cinema Artists.
 Principal photography occurred in 1974.
 The film was shot on actual locations around the vicinity of Manila, to better capture the authenticity of the city.

 Jay Ilagan, who had previously acted in Brocka's films, initially played the lead role of Julio Madiaga.
 Having already participated in several days of shooting, Ilagan was asked to drop out of the production when Brocka became dissatisfied with the performance.
 Upon viewing the dailies, Brocka was convinced that Ilagan, who had a very healthy appearance, did not meet his vision of Julio—a pitiful vagrant that wades in and around the urban gutters.
 The role was re-cast with newcomer Bembol Roco in the part.
 Prior to this film, Roco's only foray in to acting was a relatively small role in Brocka's previous film, Three, Two, One.
 For this film, he was credited under his real name of Rafael Roco, Jr. The Claws of Light marked what would become the first lead role for Roco.

-To play the love of Julio's life, Brocka did not have to look too far.
-The role of Ligaya Paraiso was a natural choice for his protégé, Hilda Koronel.
+To play the love of Julio's life, Brocka chose Hilda Koronel.
+For the role of Ligaya Paraiso.
 Lou Salvador, Jr., a former matinee idol famous for playing angst-ridden romantic leads in LVN's teen rebel pictures, was cast against type as the wise and sympathetic Atong.
-Character actor Tommy Yap nabbed the role of the rarely-seen antagonist, Ah-Tek.
+Character actor Tommy Yap was cast as the rarely-seen antagonist, Ah-Tek.
 Yap would later appear—albeit less significantly—in Brocka's Insiang, alongside Koronel.
-Majority of the actors that round out the film, such as Tommy Abuel and Joonee Gamboa, were veterans of both the stage and radio.
+The majority of the actors that round out the film, such as Tommy Abuel and Joonee Gamboa, were veterans of both the stage and radio.

-Symbolism

-Many who have seen The Claws of Light have speculated on the symbolism of the characters, which is hinted at in their names.
-For example, some comment that Ligaya Paraiso represents Inang Bayan, the Filipino concept of the motherland.
-Her name, which literally reads "joy[ful] paradise", is a reference to how Julio viewed his lover as an ideal paradise, and her given name is a nod to her newfound yet unwelcome occupation as a "lady of pleasure".

-Julio Madiaga himself is regarded as a symbol of the provincial Filipino everyman, eking out a living in the hard conditions of the city.
-His surname is an archaic variant of matiyagâ ("patience”), a trait obvious in his hope-filled and persistent search for Ligaya.

-The city itself is sometimes considered to be the main character instead of Julio and the others, while the film is also construed as a portrait of one man's corruption and eventual downfall.